Paisseon/K1ModManager/README.md

 5. When the install is finished (it tells you this, too), click Fix Case Sensitivity

 **Moving to Device**
+1. Remove the KOTOR *symlink* from ~/Downloads/KOTOR.app, which is 33 B. **Don't** remove the 14,1 MB executable of the same name!
-1. Create a folder anywhere called Payload
+2. Create a folder anywhere called Payload
-2. Copy ~/Downloads/KOTOR.app to Payload
+3. Copy ~/Downloads/KOTOR.app to Payload
-3. Compress Payload to Payload.zip
+4. Compress Payload to Payload.zip
-4. Rename Payload.zip to Payload.ipa
+5. Rename Payload.zip to Payload.ipa
 5a.
 If not jailbroken: Sideload Payload.ipa to your iOS device using AltStore/Sideloadly 5b.
 If jailbroken: Transfer Payload.ipa to your iOS device using iMazing/Xenon/SCP/etc. and install using AppSync Unified